-The Vice President for Enrollment Management and Student Affairs vests the Associate Vice President for Student Living and Engagement with the authority of Chief Conduct Officer.
+The Vice President for Enrollment Management and Student Affairs vests the Assistant Director for a Community Standards and Title IX Office with the authority of Chief Conduct Officer.
 The Chief Conduct Officer oversees and manages the student conduct process.
 The Chief Conduct Officer may appoint administrative Hearing and appeals officers as deemed necessary in order to efficiently and effectively supervise the student conduct process.